 The Group is an outstanding integrated mobile game developer, publisher and operator that has a leading position in the industry.
-Since its establishment in 2010, the Group has been strategically focusing on female-oriented mobile games, tapping the growth potential of the market of the female-oriented mobile games, and creating our own brands of ancient Chinese-style female-oriented mobile games, such as the Fate of the Empress (浮生為卿歌), the Rise of Queendom (宮廷計手遊), the Royal Chaos (熹妃Q傳) and the Legend of Empress (熹妃傳), each of which has achieved a high ranking in the best-selling games board for iOS in the PRC.
+Since its establishment in 2010, the Group has been strategically focusing on female-oriented mobile games, tapping the growth potential of the market of the female-oriented mobile games, and creating our own brands of ancient Chinese-style female-oriented mobile games, such as Promise of Lingyun (凌雲諾), the Fate of the Empress (浮生為卿歌), the Royal Chaos (熹妃Q傳) and the Legend of Empress (熹妃傳), each of which has achieved a high ranking in the best-selling games board for iOS in the PRC.
 Relying on the success of the Chinese mainland market, the Group expanded to overseas markets in 2011.
 Through strong localization capabilities and outstanding distribution capabilities, the Group has further established our overseas market position and brand recognition.

 The Group firmly believes that sustainable development is the key to the Group's continued success.
 The Group recognizes the importance of integrating ESG concepts into its risk management system, and have adopted corresponding measures in daily operations and governance.
-This report demonstrates the Group's commitment to sustainable development and describes its ESG initiatives, plans.
+This report demonstrates the Group's commitment to sustainable development and describes its ESG initiatives, plans and performance.

-ESG Structure
+ESG Governance Structure

-The Group has established an ESG working group (the "working group").
-The working group is composed of core members of different departments of the Group and is responsible for collecting the Group's relevant information on ESG aspects to prepare the report.
-The working group will regularly report to the Board of Directors (the "Board") to assist in identifying and assessing the ESG risks of the Group and assessing the effectiveness of the internal control mechanism.
-The working group will also examine and evaluate the Group's performance in different aspects of the ESG such as environment, labour standards, product responsibility.
-The Board will set the general direction of the Group's ESG strategy and be responsible for ensuring the effectiveness of ESG risk control and internal control mechanisms.
+To demonstrate our commitment to transparency and accountability on ESG issues, the Group has established the Working Group with clear terms of reference, setting out the rights delegated by the Board.
+The Working Group is composed of core members of different departments of the Group and is responsible for collecting the Group's relevant information on ESG aspects to prepare the Report.

+The Board has provided overall direction and strategy on sustainability management issues and will be responsible for assessing the ESG risks of the Group and ensuring that the Group has appropriate and effective ESG risk management systems and policies.
+In its day-to-day operations, the Working Group will assist the Board in fulfilling its ESG-related responsibilities by promoting, developing and implementing the Group's ESG-related initiatives, policies, plans and goals.
+The Working Group will regularly report to the Board to assist in identifying and assessing the ESG risks of the Group and assessing the effectiveness of the internal control mechanism.
+The Working Group will also examine and evaluate the Group's performance in different aspects of the ESG such as environment, labour standards, product responsibility and progress of implementation of relevant goals.